FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding-(Windows).md

         http {
           port = 9663
         }
+2. Make sure nginx is running.
+3. Make sure a MongoDB server instance is running.
-2. Run `sbt`.
+4. Run `sbt`.
-3. When you can input a command, type `run 9663` and press enter.
+5. When you can input a command, type `run 9663` and press enter.
-4. In your browser, navigate to `l.org`
+6. In your browser, navigate to `l.org`